How to Filter Water: 2023 Ultimate Guide by Experts

 There are so many ways to filter and purify your water that you’re probably wondering how on earth you can narrow your options down to one.

-If you’re on the market for a water treatment solution today, I would recommend considering the following:
+If you’re on the market for a water treatment solution today, we recommend considering the following:

-The impurities you’re dealing with in your water source may determine which filtering or purifying solution you opt for.
-In some cases, a water filter application will be the best solution, while in others (such as if you’re dealing with microorganisms like bacteria), filtering water may not actually eliminate the problem.
+Your water source and the impurities you’re dealing with will determine which filtering or purifying solution you opt for.
+In some cases, a water filter is the best solution, while in others (such as if you’re dealing with microorganisms like bacteria), filtering water won’t usually eliminate the problem.

-If you’re considering buying a water filter or purifier, I’ll assume that you want to remove a particular contaminant.
+If you’re considering buying a water filter or purifier, we’ll assume that you want to remove a particular contaminant.

-Should you not know what’s in your water, however, I would recommend getting a lab test, which will give you the clearest indication of what you’re dealing with.
+But if you don’t already know what your water contains, we recommend getting a lab test, which will give you the clearest indication of what you’re dealing with.

 Method Effectiveness (Contaminants Removed)

-Perhaps you’re just looking to remove a particular problem impurity, but equally, you might be looking for a water filter or purifier that can remove the largest number of impurities at once.
+Perhaps you’re just looking to remove a particular problem impurity, but equally, you might be looking for a water filter or purifier that can remove the most impurities at once.
 In that case, consider filtering water with an RO system, or purifying it with a distiller.

-It costs more money to buy filters that can do it all, and you may not need something so advanced.
+Filters that can do it all are more expensive, and you may not need something so advanced.
 If you just need chlorine and lead removal, you can save a lot of money on carbon filters.

 Filter Capacity

-Capacity is the amount of water which can pass through a filter before it needs to be replaced.
+Capacity is the volume of water that can pass through a filter before it needs to be replaced.
 This is often translated from number of gallons to a timeframe of months.

-A system can filter water for longer if it has a good capacity, but capacity will vary from one filtering device to the next.
-Whole-house filtering systems naturally have the highest capacities, as they’re needed for whole-house use.
-Under-sink and countertop filters usually have slightly lower capacities, while pitcher filters generally have the lowest capacities.
+Filtration capacity varies from one filtering device to the next.
+Whole-house systems naturally have the highest capacities, as they’re needed for whole-house use.
+Under-sink and countertop filters usually have slightly lower capacities, and pitcher filters generally have the lowest capacities.

-If a filtering system lasts for over a year, it has a pretty decent capacity.
+If a filter lasts for over a year, it has a pretty decent capacity.

 In most cases, however, especially with the smaller filters, you should expect a system to filter water for around three to six months before the filter needs replacing.